jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The client asks Gort to plot these on a map to show the driver's route and progress, with this result:
 ![Mapped GPS pings](https://github.com/jasonmerecki/blog/blob/main/useepoch/GortMap01a.png)
 It looks like this delivery company has trucks that bend time and space!
 Actually, the truck has crossed the time zone line.
-Pings 3, 4, and 5 happened in a Time Zone with
+South of the Time Zone line, pings 3, 4, and 5 happened where clocks were set back 1 hour from those north of the line.
 ![Time zone line in blue](https://github.com/jasonmerecki/blog/blob/main/useepoch/GortMap01b.png)

 Don't forget, Gort's app only uses wall-clock time with no offset, even though the GPS sends offset information.
+That means Gort's application did not use all of the information sent by the GPS.

 ## Helpful sites